Come, if thou'rt cold to Summer's charms,

 With all that's rich and beautiful.

-We are busy working to bring W. H. Davies's "The Wonder Maker" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "The Wonder Maker" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Wonder Maker" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.